Management and Security powered by Landesk

 In Endpoint Manager, software distribution consists of these main steps:

 - Create or obtain a software package.
-The software package can be one or more MSI files, an executable, a batch file, a Macintosh package, a Linux RPM package, a Windows script host package, an application virtualization package, or a package created with the legacy Endpoint Manager package builder.
+The software package can be one or more MSI files, an executable, a batch file, a Macintosh package, a Linux RPM package, a Windows script host package, and so on.
 Put the package on your delivery server.

 - Create a distribution package (Tools > Distribution > Distribution Packages).
 The distribution package contains the files and settings necessary to install a specific software package, such as the package name, any dependencies or prerequisites, command-line parameters, additional files needed to install the package, and so on.
 These settings are stored in the database and create a distribution package.
 Once you create a distribution package, the information is stored in the database and can easily be used in multiple tasks.